 "I have a lot of customers who asked us why we are producing in India and why not only in Europe and The thing is that the projects and suppliers that we have in India are partners we have had from the beginning and they are suppliers that we're giving so much more than just money/ business relationship but we are building villages with implementing schools and getting jobs and supporting the small communities in many ways.
 Sometimes people want to know only the good story and they don't want to hear about the full story." (see Appendix 2) Helene's statement reveals a difference in sustainability understanding.
 Companies talk about sustainability in relation to production and supplier-relationships while consumers understand it more from the lens of the aspects, which have a direct impact on their "way of being sustainable" such as materials and ways of consuming.
 The other aspect as Helene mentions is the storytelling surrounding sustainability.
 For companies to engage in sustainable production, they often embrace and work with the "Bad Story", which users do not necessarily find relevant to be informed about.
 "The Bad Story" refers to the poor conditions and unethical working environment, which sustainable companies are trying to fight against and eradicate.
 Additional challenges are mapped out below such as the Greenwashing and Green hushing activities where consumers become exposed either false of overwhelming amount of information.
-This in itself complicates the decision-making process for users.
+This in itself complicates the decisionmaking process for users.
 Green Washing relates to false information being spread to consumers to buy what brands claim as sustainable clothing.
 The second term Green hushing relates to the overwhelming amount of information consumers face.
-The Desk research and expert interviews also helped identify some of the most prominent challenges about sustainable fashion.
-They are mapped out as below.

-Image 17.
-Emerging challenges in sustainable fashion The first main challenge is how companies should define sustainability.
-As it is a value, which depends primarily on attitude and beliefs, sustainability is very intangible.
-Companies have trouble defining what it means for their target audiences and how to translate it.
+The Desk research and expert interviews also helped identify prominent challenges about sustainable fashion expressed in the graph below.
+3 MAIN CHALLENGES IN FASHION ALBEADY HAS TOO MANY BAD EXAMPLES ( RANA PLAZA, BANGLADISH CASE ) SUSTAINABILITY CHALLENGES TOO INTANGIBLE NOT GASY TO COMMUNICATE (DEPENDS ON EFFICIENTLY ATTITUDE) (THF issue OF green-washing, GREEN-HUSHING) Image 17.
+Emerging challenges in sustainable fashion The first main challenge is definition of sustainability by companies.
+Being a value dependable on attitude and individual beliefs, sustainability is very intangible in nature.
+Companies have difficulties shaping its meaning for their target group.
+Therefore it is usually adopted as values shared by the consumer, for example, healthier lifestyle, cleaner air, recycling.
 The second main challenge is the negatively labelled activities surrounding fashion industry such as Green Washing and Green Hushing.
-Their presence in the consumers' minds requires efficient communication methods if companies want to convey the right message.
-A third main challenge for fashion companies is the established bad reputation, which accidents such as the Rana Plaza incident back in 2008, gave voice and life to anti-fashion movements (Fashion revolution mentioned earlier.)
+Their establishment in the consumers' minds requires efficient communication if companies want to convey the message righteously.
+A third main challenge for fashion companies is the undesirable reputation of unethical labour and production incidents such as the Rana Plaza accident.
 2.3.
-SYNTHESIS OF THE SURVEYS 2.3.1.
+SYNTHESIS OF THE SURVEY 2.3.1.
 The synthesis wall was a key support exercise in the moment of debriefing and analysis of the research outcomes.
 All relevant notes from the research were organized on a representation wall identifying clusters, relevant themes, important and insights that can inform and inspire the design process.
 The wall was used in structured way, listing all the notes under each interviewee (helpful to identify personas and patterns), or under each step of the journey (helpful to analyze an experience and its pain points).